-The most widely used of the drugs derived from digitalis.
-Digoxin is used in the treatment of heart failure (reduced pumping efficiency of the heart) and certain types of arrhythmias (irregular heartbeat) such as atrial fibrillation (a rapid irregular beating of the heart muscle).
+Digoxin is the most widely used of the drugs derived from digitalis.
+It is used in the treatment of heart failure (reduced pumping efficiency of the heart) and certain types of arrhythmias (irregular heartbeat) such as atrial fibrillation (a rapid irregular beating of the heart muscle).

 How digoxin worksDigoxin increases the force of heart muscle contractions, making the heart work more efficiently.
 It also slows down abnormally rapid impulses as they pass between the atria (upper chambers of the heart) to the ventricles (lower chambers of the heart), which allows the ventricles time to fill with blood and empty normally with each contraction.